-At least 4 sets of dowel pins were provided with the motor for the bearing bracket, exciter stator ring, exciter mounting bracket, and main motor foot.
+When dowel pin provisions for the main motor feet and bearing bracket are indicated on the outline drawing, a set of dowel pins will be provided.
 Pilot holes are provided in each of the locations where dowel pins are required, and these holes must be drilled and reamed to a close fit with the corresponding dowel pin.
 Industrial magnetic base drills and sharp tools are required to ensure a good fit between the pins and their respective holes.

-All hold down bolts must be installed and marked, and all dowel pins installed prior to operation of the unit.
+All hold-down bolts must be installed and marked, and all dowel pins installed prior to operation of the unit.